Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: Discussion and Concluding Remarks

-We studied three fundamentally different approaches to obtain lower bounds for $C_0$, the smallest channel capacity above which the estimation objective under consideration can be achieved for arbitrarily small errors.
-These approaches and the corresponding results can be summarized as follows: \begin{enumerate} \item[(1)] For noiseless channels, assuming that the initial measure $\pi_0$ is stationary, we proved that $C_0$ is bounded below by either the topological or the metric entropy of a shift dynamical system on the space of trajectories (Theorems \ref{thm_topent_lb} and \ref{thm_metricent_lb_det}).
-We saw that these lower bounds are infinite when the noise substantially influences the dynamics so that the space of relevant trajectories becomes too large. \item[(2)] For systems on Euclidean space and noisy channels, we provided several information-theoretic conditions enforcing $C_0 = \infty$.
-In particular, Theorem \ref{negResult} shows that $C_0 = \infty$ for the quadratic stability objective, whenever
+In this paper, we considered three estimation objectives for stochastic non-linear systems $x_{t+1} = f(x_t,w_t)$ with i.i.d.~noise $(w_t)$, assuming that the estimator receives state information via a noisy channel of finite capacity. \begin{enumerate} \item[(1)] For noiseless channels, assuming that the initial measure $\pi_0$ is stationary, we proved that $C_0$ is bounded below by either the topological or the metric entropy of a shift dynamical system on the space of trajectories (Theorems \ref{thm_topent_lb}, \ref{thm_metricent_lb_det} and \ref{thm_metricent_lb_detn}). \item[(2)] For systems on Euclidean space and noisy channels, we provided information-theoretic and probability-theoretic conditions enforcing $C_0 = \infty$.
+In particular, Theorem \ref{thm_ITnegResult1} shows that $C_0 = \infty$ for the quadratic stability objective, whenever